Beasts and Ballyhoo, The Menagerie Men of Somers by Terry Ariano, continued, page 5

 board of directors of the Croton Turnpike Company and the Farmers & Drovers Bank.(30) He

-Thaddeus became associated with June Titus became Town Supervisor, 1833-37, and served on the
+became associated with June Titus became Town Supervisor, 1833-37, and served on the board of

-In 1849 Gerard Crane built the Stone House, described by Charles Culver as “a fine large mansion
+In 1849 Gerard Crane built the Stone House, described by Charles Culver as a fine large mansion of cut

 Behind the house runs a small stream which appears on an early map as Rhinoceros Creek.
 Crane is